 - What will be your plan if there is a piece of equipment you cannot fix?

-- How could you prioritize a task that requires operating multiple pieces of equipment at once?
+- How could you prioritize a task requiring operating multiple pieces of equipment simultaneously?

 - Explain to us your work ethic.